-Camp Namanu is proud to provide financial assistance to a number of youth each summer.
-Scholarships are provided through generous donations from individuals, organizations and partners.
+Camp Namanu is proud to provide financial assistance to youth each summer.
+Scholarships are provided through generous donations from individuals, organizations, and partners.

 Please register for your first choice of sessions and pay a required deposit before submitting applications for financial assistance.

 Questions: Contact Registrar@campfirecolumbia.org or call (971) 340-1608 or (971) 340-1607.